-Labor Force: As of 2022, 46% of Croatian women worked outside the home, lower than rates in the US (56%) and neighboring Slovenia (55%), but higher than that in neighboring Bosnia and Herzegovina (39%).
-While Croatian women earned an average of 11% less than men with similar qualifications in 2021, this gap was smaller than the EU average of 13%.
-Women hold 28% of corporate board seats, higher than the EU average.
+Labor Force: As of 2023, 48% of Croatian women worked outside the home, lower than rates in the US (57%) and neighboring Slovenia (54%), but higher than that in neighboring Bosnia and Herzegovina (41%).
+While Croatian women earned an average of 13% less than men with similar qualifications in 2022, this gap was on par with the EU average of 13%.
+Women's participation in firm ownership is 34%, slightly less than the EU average (40%).
 However, Croatian women experience higher unemployment rates than men and are more likely to perform unpaid work, such as in family businesses.
 A lack of childcare resources forces many mothers to seek part time work or drop out of the labor force entirely, slowing their progress towards promotion and reducing their earning potential.
 Some working grandmothers take early retirement to care for their grandchildren, reducing their retirement benefits.